 Your deposit must be equivalent to between 5% and 9% of the property's purchase price.
 That means you will have a mortgage LTV between 91% and 95%.

 You must apply for a capital repayment mortgage, meaning that you won't be able to apply for an interest-only mortgage.

 Several of the UK's biggest mortgage lenders including Lloyds, Natwest, Santander, Barclays and HSBC have already signed up to take part in the scheme from April.
 Others expected to follow include Virgin Money.

 It is expected that the application process will be the same as when applying for a standard mortgage.
-As a mortgage broker, Key Mortgages and Protection have access to some of the best mortgage deals and can provide all the information you need to know about the new scheme.
+As a mortgage broker, Key Mortgages have access to some of the best mortgage deals and can provide all the information you need to know about the new scheme.